 To balance student career coaching needs, career coaching appointments are limited to three per student each semester.
 Drop-in advising is limited to six times per semester (this includes drop-ins offered at the career center and/or college success centers).

-- Demanding entrance and/or misrepresenting your event registration status for a limited-capacity event, i.e., bringing a fake ticket to an event.
+- Misrepresenting your event registration status for a limited-capacity event, i.e., bringing a fake ticket to an event.